corticon/corticon.js-samples/CompositeApps/AWS Step Functions/Solar Installation/README.md

 For now, just paste the contents of [statemachine_definition.json](./Step%20Functions%20Assets/statemachine_definition.json) into the definition text editor.

 ### Creating the Decision Service Lambdas / REST Services
-You've seen how to create a task state, but you don't have the lambdas you want to invoke yet.

 - First create a new AWS lambda function from **Services** > **Lambda** > **Create Function**
 - Give your new function a name (eg. 'Solar_Constants_Lambda')
 - Click **Create Function**